 - If you destroyed the disk group in step 5, then create the disk group again and add the new disk to it. - See the Veritas Cluster Server Installation Guide for detailed instructions. - If the diskgroup already exists, then add the new disk to it. - # vxdg -g vxfencoorddg -o coordinator adddisk disk name - Test the recreated disk group for SCSI-3 persistent reservations compliance.
-See "Testing the coordinator disk group using vxfentsthdw -c option" on page 365. - After replacing disks in a coordinator disk group, deport the disk group: - # vxdg deport 'cat /etc/vxfendg' - On each node, start the I/O fencing driver: - # svcadm enable vxfen gabconfig -a
+See "Testing the coordinator disk group using vxfentsthdw -c option" on page 371. - After replacing disks in a coordinator disk group, deport the disk group: - # vxdg deport 'cat /etc/vxfendg' - On each node, start the I/O fencing driver: - # /etc/init.d/vxfen start gabconfig -a vxfenadm -d